Dr Rosalind Weston

 - Narrative Inquiry

 Ros has worked in England, Wales and Scotland as a midwife, predominantly in remote and rural practice.
 She was an independent midwife for twelve years.
-She have a particular interest in home births, water births and birth centres.
+She has a particular interest in home births, water births and birth centres.

 Ros moved into Higher Education ten years ago.
 She has a special interest in storytelling and uses this frequently in her teaching.
 She enjoys teaching skills and simulation, along with preparing students to be competent, compassionate practitioners.